swangchu/pythonByExamples-Tha/example-4/README.md

           1. Initialization ( x = 0)
           2. condition (x < 5)
           3. Increment or decrement (x = x + 1)

+3. **practice-1-while folder** contains example practice while loop in Python.

+    - This code will continue printing Kuzuzangpola as long as the user enters “yes”.
+    - The while loop will stop only when the user enters other than yes.